Wakfu (TV series): The Brotherhood of the Tofu

 Ruel is an old friend of Yugo's adoptive father Alibert, as well as a treasure- and bounty-hunter known as an Enutrof.
 As a favor to Alibert, Ruel agrees to accompany Yugo on his travels.
 Ruel is greedy and stingy.
 He is skilled as a fighter and is committed to seeing Yugo through the trouble.
 Ruel wields a gold-plated shovel as a weapon.
-In season 3, it's revealed he's a demi-god son of Enutrof and targeting by the Siblings into joining their group, much like Sadlygrove's and Evangelyne's kids.
-Also, he has an estranged wife, Arpagone, who is with the Siblings.
+In the third season, it is revealed that he is a demi-god son of Enutrof and targeting by the Siblings into joining their group, much like Sadlygrove's and Evangelyne's kids.
+Ruel has an estranged wife, Arpagone, who is with the Siblings.
 Ruel is a grandfather-figure to Yugo, whom Ruel named his intended heir to his fortune.